Skip to main content

 Maybe even hug yourself.

 Bring forward an affirmation that is sincere to the moment, and consider using your name with them.
-Repeat the affirmation 5 times or more, taking a moment in between each to really let it land inside of you, and to be with any emotion or sensation that arises.
+Repeat the affirmation 5 times or more, taking a moment in between each to let it land inside of you, and to be with any emotion or sensation that arises.
 You may repeat this with 5-10 more affirmations depending on how much time you have.

 Close by putting a hand on your heart, and bowing to yourself